Power Chords for the Guitar: Guitar chords for Rock and Roll

 In the following clip you will find everything you need to know about power chords:

 Power chords are guitar chords.
 They are often used in the rock or metal genres.
-When you play power chords, they sound particularly powerful.
+You can get a powerful and full sound without playing the full versions of chords.
+Even though the tones are distorted, they sound coherent.

 A power chord is structured as follows: